 Japanese food has gained worldwide popularity in recent years, so much so that in some countries, the mere act of eating raw fish is considered eating it “Japanese style”.

 Besides the most commonly known, sushi or Japanese ramen, Japanese cuisine has a whole variety of foods and flavors that vary from region to region, so it is expected that there are a lot of different words to describe the flavors and tastiness of food in Japanese.

-In this article, we will go around the different ways to explain that some dish is tasty in Japanese as well as the different ways to explain the flavors and the ways to explain more complex tastes.
-There will also be a small section that explains different vocabulary for cooking as if you find something so delicious you want to ask and understand how to cook it yourself.
+In this article, we will go over the different ways to explain that a dish is tasty in Japanese, as well as the different ways to explain flavors and the ways to explain more complex flavors.
+There will also be a small section that explains different vocabulary for cooking, as if you find something so delicious that you want to ask and understand how to cook it yourself.

-Furthermore, A lot of Japanese food is just a succession of simple steps that are easy to follow and prepare with a bit of skill.
-As they say, easy to start but hard to master.
-But that way, even if you are not in Japan you can still try to eat some Japanese food.
+Also, many Japanese dishes are just a series of simple steps that are easy to follow and prepare with a little skill.
+As they say, easy to start, but hard to master.
+But this way, even if you are not in Japan, you can still try to eat some Japanese food.